chriskrycho/v5.chriskrycho.com/site/journal/2020/Writing Robust TypeScript Libraries.md

 }
 ```

-Now we can combine those into a [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) to check whether a given object is a person:
+We can combine those into a [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) to check whether a given object is a person:

 ```ts
 function isPerson(value: unknown): value is Person {